eth-protocol-fellows/cohort-one/notes/j-cook/networking_notes.md

 eth2 - discv5, libp2p pubsub, req/res from libp2p
 portal network uses parts not all - used v5
-q: json-rpc requires exe-client?
+q: json-rpc requires exe-client? does a beacon portal network necessarily need to also be/interface with an execution layer portal network to enable transactions?

+- Q1: Does the consensus client expose its own json-rpc?
+I guess not, I don't see why it would need to.
+- Q2: Will all 64 shards be executable?
+Will they all eventually support evm?
+- Q3: Would a Beacon light client need a p2p connection to the execution layer in order to submit transactions?
+    - this ties in to Q1 as a light client needs access to the json-rpc endpoint, but this is exposed by the execution client not the consensus client
+    - Q3.5: does this imply the beacon light client p2p should overlay/extend the existing portal network rather than standing alone?
+- Q4: Why does the portal network favour uTP as its base-level protocol instead of e.g. UDP?
+- Q5:

+## Portal network
 muTP transport layer (microTorrent) as implemented in bit-torrent p2p layer will need to pass a bespoke routing table how is a transaction handled by the consensus client? how does this abstract to the light client